Indians in Kuwait: Religion

 Indian are the most numerous expat group in Kuwait, consisting of a number of Muslims, Christians, Hindus, Sikhs and Buddhists.
 Muslims account for the largest number of expatriates in Kuwait.
 Members of religious groups not mentioned in the Quran, such as Hindus, Sikhs and Buddhists, are not allowed to build official places of worship.
 However, these groups have religious freedom and can freely engage in religious activities, including public marriage and other celebrations.

-Region

-South India are found in Jleeb Al-Shuyoukh, Farwaniya, Mangaf, Salmiya Little, Mahboula.

-Most North India are found in Salmiya.